-I make videos, sculptures, and wearable objects that attempt to rationalize my female identity.
-The body is a sustained fixture in my work: as an armature, as an absent actor for constructed environments, as a disembodied fragment, and as the literal inclusion of my image.
+I am not quite sure how to be a woman.
+It’s complicated, contradictory and highly surveilled.
+I make videos, sculptures and wearable objects that attempt to rationalize my female identity.
+The body is a sustained fixture in my work: as an armature, as an absent actor for constructed environments, as fragment and as the literal inclusion of my image.
 It is through these various modes of dis/embodiment that I negotiate the complexities of gendered existence.
-Ceramic and paper mâché objects, pieced fabric forms, and delicate flowers reference splintered narratives and unwieldy terrains.
-Most recently, I engage elements of drawing and language to direct latent bodies as they enter into social existence.
+Crumbling ceramic and paper objects, pieced fabric forms, videos, beauty products, and delicate flowers reference splintered narratives and unwieldy terrains.
+Most Recently, I consider gender construction and the negotiation of contradictions within identity and performativity.